MAHIR178/In-Search-of-Titanic/README.md

 # In-Search-of-Titanic
-This is a computer graphics project created as part of the Computer Graphics course (Section H).
+This is a computer graphics project created as part of the Computer Graphics course .
 The project takes users on a visually immersive journey through three captivating scenarios:

 Scenarios: